irbull/toro/src/content/blog/2025/j2v8-build-updates/j2v8-build-updates.md

  - j2v8
  - android
  - v8
-description: "I spent two weeks modernizing J2V8 by updating its V8 engine, migrating the entire build system to current tooling, fixing cross-platform and Android linking issues, and adding full multi-architecture support to bring the project up to 2025 standards."
+description: "I spent two weeks modernizing J2V8 by updating its V8 engine, migrating the entire build system to current tooling, fixing cross-platform and Android linking issues, and adding full multi-architecture support to ensure compatibility with newer Android devices that now require 16K page sizes."
 ---

 Over the past two weeks I tackled a long-overdue project: bringing [J2V8](https://github.com/eclipsesource/j2v8), a Java/JNI bridge to Google’s V8 JavaScript engine, into 2025.
 What began as “let me update V8” very quickly turned into an archaeological dig through build tools, Docker images, NDK revisions, Python 2 fossils, cross-compilation hacks, missing symbols, Android bugs, and a decade of platform drift.

+One of the main drivers for this work was a new platform reality: **modern Android devices now ship with 16KB memory pages**, and native libraries built for the legacy 4KB page size simply won’t load.
+J2V8’s existing binaries were fundamentally incompatible with new hardware.
+Supporting the newer V8, updated NDKs, and modern tooling was the only sustainable path forward.

 This post is a summary of that work: what changed, why it was necessary, and what future maintainers might want to know before venturing into the J2V8 build system.